 Both graduate and associate members can, with enough relevant work experience, become eligible to apply to become a registered member of the CIEHF.
 Registered members who have a sufficient amount of continuing professional development (CPD) are eligible for chartered status (C.ErgHF MIEHF).

-Graduate members of the CIEHF who hold an ergonomics degree and have at least three years' experience can undertake a process of skills development in order to gain registered membership.
+Graduate members of the CIEHF, who hold an ergonomics degree and have at least three years' experience, can undertake a process of skills development in order to gain registered membership.
 Under the scheme, individuals keep a log book for a specific period, recording a cross-section of projects, and liaise with a mentor.

 Changing employer is often an easier way to gain promotion than remaining within the same organisation.

-Becoming actively involved with the CIEHF and getting known within the industry can boost opportunities for career progression.
+Becoming actively involved with the CIEHF and getting known within the industry can boost your opportunities for career progression.